apache/singa-doc/docs-site/docs/graph.md

 addition, it also has the information about the blocks (a block is a chunk of memory for a tensor) to be read and written by this function.

-Once `Module.forward()` has been executed once, all operations are buffered by `Device`.
+Once `Model.forward()` has been executed once, all operations are buffered by `Device`.
 Next, the read/write information of all operations are analyzed to create the computational graph.
 For example, if a block `b` is written by one operation O1 and is later read by another operation O2, we would know O2 depends